dreambottle/R11-psp-english/README.md

 For Developers
 -----------

-[Babun](http://babun.github.io/) (Windows/Cygwin) environment was used for developing and running this, but should work on linux/mac as well.
+This project contains a bunch of scripts and programs written in shell script, python3 and C, which automate the process of applying translation.
+I ran this on macos, but should work on linux as well.

 1. Put the Remember11 iso at `iso/Remember11-jap.iso`